ClemensElflein/xbot_framework/Readme.md

 This repository contains all parts of the xbot_framework.

-### /xbot-runtime

-This is the main binary you will be running on your robot system.
-It implements service discovery and all IO operations to connect to the services.
-Provide your custom interface by writing a plugin using **libxbot-service-interface**.

 ### /libxbot-service

 Use this library to provide a service to the system.
 An example would be publishing IMU data or providing motor control